caraya/personal-blog/content/blog/sanitizing-html-content.md

 The sanitizer configuration has the following attributes.

 **allowElements**

-The element allow list is a sequence of strings with elements that the sanitizer should retain in the input.
+: The element allow list is a sequence of strings with elements that the sanitizer should retain in the input.

 **blockElements**

-The element block list is a sequence of strings with elements where the sanitizer should remove the elements from the input, but retain their children.
+: The element block list is a sequence of strings with elements where the sanitizer should remove the elements from the input, but retain their children.

 **dropElements**

-The element drop list is a sequence of strings with elements that the sanitizer should remove from the input, including its children.
+: The element drop list is a sequence of strings with elements that the sanitizer should remove from the input, including its children.

 **allowAttributes**

-The attribute allow list is an attribute match list, which determines whether an attribute (on a given element) should be allowed.
+: The attribute allow list is an attribute match list, which determines whether an attribute (on a given element) should be allowed.

 **dropAttributes**

-The attribute drop list is an attribute match list, which determines whether an attribute (on a given element) should be dropped.
+: The attribute drop list is an attribute match list, which determines whether an attribute (on a given element) should be dropped.

 **allowCustomElements**

-The allow custom elements option determines whether custom elements are to be considered.
+: The allow custom elements option determines whether custom elements are to be considered.
 The default is to drop them.
 If this option is true, custom elements will still be checked against all other built-in or configured checks.

 **allowUnknownMarkup**

-The allowUnknownMarkup option determines whether unknown HTML elements are to be considered.
+: The allowUnknownMarkup option determines whether unknown HTML elements are to be considered.
 The default is to drop them.
 If this option is true, unkown HTML elements will still be checked against all other built-in or configured checks.

 **allowComments**

-The allow comments option determines whether HTML comments are allowed.
+: The allow comments option determines whether HTML comments are allowed.

-It is important to note the differences, like the differences between `blockElements` and `dropElements` regarding whether to keep the children elements.
+It is important to note the differences, like the differences between `blockElements` and `dropElements` regarding whether to keep the child elements.

 Another thing to consider is that working with [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) or comments require their own permissions, separate from regular elements and attributes.